julianandrews/sgf-render/README.md

         --no-lines      Don't draw SGF lines.
         --no-arrows     Don't draw SGF arrows.
         --kifu          Generate a kifu.
+        --version       Display the version and exit.
-    -h, --help          Display this help and exit
+    -h, --help          Display this help and exit.
 ```

 If `FILE` isn't provided, `sgf-render` will read from stdin.
 If `--outfile`